Prosciutto Bruschetta on thick slices of French toast…does it get any better?!

 Cook French toast in a nonstick skillet, 3-5 minutes each side.

 Load it up and serve!
 Top with a slice of prosciutto and a few tablespoons of the tomatoes & basil.

 1/2loafFrench Bread, Challah or thick white bread*1 inch thick slices

 Salt and pepper to taste

-In a medium bowl, mix together diced tomatoes, basil, olive oil, balsamic, salt and pepper.
+In a small bowl, mix together diced tomatoes, basil, balsamic, olive oil, garlic, salt and pepper.
 Set aside and let flavors marinate.

-In a large skillet, melt 2 Tbsp. unsalted butter and cook bread slices for 3-4 minutes each side or until golden brown.
+In a large skillet over medium heat, melt 2 Tbsp. unsalted butter and cook bread slices for 3-4 minutes each side or until golden brown.
 Repeat this with remaining bread and use more butter in pan if needed.

 Top each slice with a slice or two of prosciutto and some of the tomato mixture.
 Garnish with a drizzle with balsamic reduction and flaky salt if desired.
 Enjoy!

 The bread needs to be dry so I toasted it in the oven at 250°F for 20 minutes, or you can leave out on the counter, sliced, overnight.
 Slightly stale bread is actually the best for making French toast because stale bread absorbs more of the egg mixture than fresh bread will.

 Welcome to my tiny “korner” on the Internet!
 I am a Registered Dietitian Nutritionist who loves cookies as much as kale.
 (OK, maybe I like cookies a little bit more but shh, don’t tell anyone).
 I am so glad you’re here!
 Follow along for hassle free, realistic and approachable recipes.